florian-lefebvre/portfolio/data/projects/regiolangues/content.en.md

 | ---- | ------ | --------- | ----- |
 | int8 | string | int8 (fk) | int2  |

-This is actually the 2nd version of the version, I had to rewrite for performances reasons.
+This is actually the 2nd version of the function, I had to rewrite it for performances reasons.

 ### From SSR to SSG